mosaicml/examples/examples/stable_diffusion_dreambooth/README.md

 </p>
 <br />

 This folder contains starter code for Stable Diffusion Dreambooth Finetuning.
-Dreambooth Finetuning works with a  You can easily finetune Stable Diffusion v1 or v2 on any available image-caption HuggingFace dataset, save the model, and generate your own images.
-Optionally, you can create your own dataset to adapt Stable Diffusion to your desired domain.
+Dreambooth Finetuning works with as little as 5 images and allows a generative model to create scenes including specific people, objects, or pets.

 # Quick Start